Essential Equipment and Accessories

 reversed UK adapter lead

-Left: a standard continental mains adapter (occasionally required in Europe); red/white cable is same type adapter, but with the polarity of the live and neutral conductors reversed (also occasionally required).
-Centre, a 13amp household plug adapter.
+Centre: a 13amp household plug adapter.
 Useful for connecting mains power to the van at home, or when camped on a friend's lawn - they'll be so thrilled at having you they'll not notice your using their electricity.

-Right, a recent addition.
+Right: a recent addition.
 UK-type connectors at each end, but with live and neutral conductors reversed - we've found an increasing number of sites in France and Spain are using the large blue connector, but many have reverse polarity - so we made this adapter up.
-We could fit a reversing switch inside the van with a warning light etc, etc, but this is simple.
+We could fit a reversing switch inside the van with a warning light etc, but this is simple.

 polarity tester